SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 The reason for this is that Kanban was developed in a manufacturing environment, where the workflow steps were already predefined and mostly non-negotiable.
 In contrast, in most projects that you lead, there are many unknowns.

 All well-managed projects do some planning and discovery up front.
-How much planning is the right amount varies with the type of project, the skill and comfort of the team, and the desired budget and timeframe.
+How much planning is the right amount varies with the type of project, the team's skill, the comfort level of the team, the desired budget, and the desired timeframe.
 However, you should always have a planning phase before kicking a project into full gear.

-Failing to plan is the same as planning to fail.
+**Failing to plan is the same as planning to fail.**

 Never skip planning!